Mark Vital: Professional basketball career

 After going undrafted in the 2021 NBA draft, Vital signed with the Portland Trail Blazers for NBA Summer League.
-On Septembar 16, 2022, Vital returned to basketball and signed with Riesen Ludwigsburg of the Basketball Bundesliga.
-He was released on September 24.
+On September 16, 2022, Vital returned to basketball and signed with Riesen Ludwigsburg of the Basketball Bundesliga.
+He was released on September 23.

+In February 2024, Vital signed with the Ángeles de la Ciudad de México of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).

 Professional football career

 Seattle Seahawks

-After revealing he was planning on making the transition to football, on September 2, 2021, Vital signed with the Seattle Seahawks practice squad.
+After revealing he was planning on making the transition to football, on September 2, 2021, Vital signed with the Seattle Seahawks practice squad as a tight end.
 He was released on September 7.

 Kansas City Chiefs

 Vital signed with the Kansas City Chiefs practice squad on September 13, 2021.
 He signed a reserve/future contract with the Chiefs on February 2, 2022.
 He was released on July 28, 2022.